Regularly sending internal email updates is a great way to keep employees informed.

 Internal communication is a great tool for driving employee engagement, but, you have to remember to communicate with a purpose.
 Why should your employees care about the information you’re sharing in your newsletter?
 This should be abundantly clear.

 If you’re dealing with a company-wide employee disengagement problem, it’s not enough to simply share the who, what and the when.
 You’re going to have to punch up the “why” and connect the dots for them.

 More than likely, your employees aren’t reading your internal communication email because they’re bored by your messaging.
 Sure, part of this is due to the fact that your presentation is off.
 But, they also might not sure why the information is relevant to them.
 They’re unable to connect how reading internal messages will help them do their jobs better.

 This is an area where you, as an internal communicator, have an opportunity to step up your game.
 Once you consider that employee engagement is the larger problem and look at things from an employee perspective, then your communication might begin to fall into place.

 - Personalize communications — segment your employee population by department and target your messages to meet their specific needs.

 - Upgrade your subject lines — put a more conscious effort into crafting your subject lines.
 Make it punch, timely and intriguing.
 (You can even add an emoji if you really want to stand out 😎)

 - Add visuals — your newsletter shouldn’t just be a block of text.
 Add visuals and branded design templates to make your information really pop.

-If you are a benefits communicator new to internal communication, check out this blog post packed with actionable steps to improve your newsletter.
+If you are a benefits communicator new to internal communication, check out these tips and tricks packed with actionable steps to improve your newsletter.